pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 * universal binary - a binary executable that contains multiple builds.
 A universal binary for pwsafe would contain x86\_64 and arm64 builds.
 It could run natively on Intel or Apple Silicon based Macs.

 ## Requirements
-In general you need the following.
+In general you need the following:

 * Xcode 6+
 * wxWidgets
 * Perl
 * gettext (can be fetched from brew)

-If you are building on Apple Silicon or M1, you need the following in addition to the above.
+If you are building on Apple Silicon or M1, you need the following in addition to the above:

 * Apple Silicon or M1 equipped Mac
 * macOS 11.0 (Big Sur) or later